 In 2019, when he was principal of McDonald Elementary School in Centennial School District, we introduced Dr. Ernesto Ortiz Jr., AIM’s current Senior Literacy Engagement Specialist, to literacy researcher and AIM Research Advisory Board Member Dr. Julie Washington.
 Enjoy their conversation about his mindset shift toward creating a culture of literacy in his school.

 I think people have a fixed mindset that it's the classroom teacher's job or responsibility to teach literacy.
 The gym teacher can do it.
 The art teacher can do it.
 The music teacher can do it...anyone can do it...Families can do it...We're all literacy teachers for our boys and girls.

--Ernesto Ortiz, Principal, McDonald Elementary School, Centennial School District
+-Ernesto Ortiz, Former Principal, McDonald Elementary School, Centennial School District